NeuroTechX/ntx_slack_archive/devices.md

  >you are not mistaken, wifi has the theoretical bandwith to let much more than that.
 But on a microcontroller, there are other bottleneck than just the wifi bandwidth.
 Just a quick example, but if you have a single core uC, when it's busy with TCP stuff, it can not do anything else and may miss some samples comming from the ADC.

+8/17/2017 4:37 AM

+ **alexandre.barachant** :

+ >there is a lot of EEG device that use classic bluetooth for eeg :

+>
+- Wearable sensing : 24 channels x 300Hz

+>
+- Neuroelectrics : 32 channels x 500 Hz

+>
+- Cognonics : 20 channels x 500 Hz